certbot/certbot/docs/contributing.rst

    source venv/bin/activate

-After running this command, ``certbot`` and development tools like ``ipython`` and ``tox`` are available in the shell where you ran the command.
+After running this command, ``certbot`` and development tools like ``ipdb``, ``ipython``, ``pytest``, and ``tox`` are available in the shell where you ran the command.
+These tools are installed in the virtual environment and are kept separate from your global Python installation.
 This works by setting environment variables so the right executables are found and Python can pull in the versions of various packages needed by Certbot.
 More information can be found in the `virtualenv docs`_.

 .. _`virtualenv docs`: https://virtualenv.pypa.io